facebook/react-native-website/website/contributing/how-to-build-from-source.md

 yarn add react-native@nightly
 ```

-This will update your project to use a nightly version of React Native that gets release every night with the latest changes.
+This will update your project to use a nightly version of React Native that gets released every night with the latest changes.

 ### Update your project to build from source